It's Douglas Urbanski filling in for Rush Limbaugh, who will be back here tomorrow.

 Where does everybody go?

-Where are the economists are scratching their head?
+Where are the economists scratching their head?

 Well, they have discovered that between 2007 and 2011, they are ending up in one of two places.

-They either have gone back to school, or more worryingly, they have gone on disability.
+They either have gone back to school or, more worryingly, they have gone on disability.

-This, however, does not account for those vanishing for all the vanishing workers.
+This, however, does not account for those vanishing, for all the vanishing workers.

-So you can think things are good, but they do this by rigging the numbers.
+But they do this by rigging the numbers.

 500,000 people vanishing in March, as if a spaceship landed from the Twilight Zone and took all these Americans away, real people with real rent and real bills and real families, vanish.